 GitHub is a distributed version control system.
 As a beginning programmer, you should think of github as a really smart place to save your code, track changes, and manage your code when multiple people are working on it.
 You must always be very careful about never using any personally identifiable information when you register, and please ensure all your github repositories are private (not public).

 Chrome (Chromium) is a web browser.
 This browser has tools that can really make life easier for a web programmer.
-To be fair, other web browsers also have good toolsets, You can get support with issues in google chrome, but might not get good support with other browsers.
+To be fair, other web browsers also have good toolsets.
+Because I know a whole lot about Chrome, you can get support with issues in google chrome, but might not get good support with other browsers.

 iTerm is a terminal replacement for the default OS X terminal.
 Most of you use a graphical user interface (GUI).
 GUI’s have little icons for folders and files, and make using your computer easier, but they also tell little lies that can be annoying.
 You can think of a terminal as a different view of your computer.
 As computer scientists, we are very interested in how something really works, and a terminal is a good tool for that.
 We will occasionally use terminal and command line interfaces and when we do, you will be happy we are using a good one.